Hello from Mrs Bennett and Mrs Waters!

 We will be based in the Year 1 classrooms, on the top playground.
 Staff will be on the playground to greet and guide you on our first day back and we will meet you at our classroom door to welcome you in.
-In the morning, you will wait on the top playground until you are called in at 8.30am when you can sensibly walk into the classroom.
+In the morning, you will wait on the top playground until the bell rings and you will be called in at 8.45am when you can sensibly walk into the classroom.

-We have a limited amount of space as our pegs are inside the classroom, so please only bring your lunchbox (if you are not ordering a lunch), a water bottle and your book bag.
+We have a limited amount of space as our pegs are inside the classroom, so please only bring your lunchbox (if you are not ordering a lunch), a water bottle and your book bag (book bags are preferred to rucksacks as these fit neatly in trays).
 Please do not bring any other items such as toys.
 If you know your child occasionally has toileting accidents, please send in a bag with some spare clothes and pants that can stay in school to cater for this.

-Our PE lessons will be on Wednesdays (Mrs Waters) and Tuesday (Miss Sutton).
+Our PE lessons will be on Mondays.
 On this day, you will need to come into school in your proper PE kit (white t-shirt, black or navy shorts/joggers and trainers) as this will reduce the number of items in the classroom.
 In cold weather ensure you wear your joggers and a fleece.
+If your child has their ears pierced, please remove earrings for this day or cover them in tape.

 In these first few weeks we will take great care in ensuring a smooth transition with lots of opportunities for PSHE activities and free-flow learning environment.
 Our first topic will be “All About Me.”
 We will be finding out where we live, describing what we look like and who is in our family.
 We will also be sharing our hobbies and interests.
 The topic after this will be “Into the Woods” where will enjoy reading traditional tales and learning about plants and trees.

 In Reception, you will have used the home-school communication book to record any concerns or questions.
-Usually in Year 1 we encourage parents to talk to us regarding any concerns/questions at the classroom door at drop off or pick up.
-In light of the current circumstances, if there is anything you need to contact us about please email us at firstname.lastname@example.org and we will respond as soon as we can.
+In Year 1 we encourage parents to talk to us or pass on any quick messages at the classroom door/drop off.
+Alternatively please feel free to book in for a longer chat or to email us at: email@example.com .

 In Year 1 we have a class zone board.
 Everyone starts the day in the “green zone” and if you work really hard and show positive behaviour you will be moved up to “silver” or “gold”.
 You will then be rewarded with a sticker at the end of the day.
-If you are making wrong choices, you may move down the zone board to “orange” or “red” which may result in losing a playtime.
+If you are making wrong choices, you may move down the zone board to “orange” or “red” which may result in missing some golden time or some play time.
 Remember to ask your child what zone they were in when you pick them up!

 We think that covers it all, but if you have any questions for us you can email us at firstname.lastname@example.org and we’ll try our best to answer them.